waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > version: str,
 > query: RebuildQuery,
 > headers
-> ) -> RebuildWebscriptSyncResponseV2 \| RebuildWebscriptAsyncResponseV2
+> ) -> RebuildModelSyncResponseV2 \| RebuildModelAsyncResponseV2

-Rebuild Webscript
+Rebuild Model

-Rebuild and deploy a webscript with the original or updated base image.
+Rebuild and deploy a model with the original or updated base image.

 ### Example